tomjoht/documentation-theme-jekyll/mydoc/mydoc_hyperlinks.md

 If you see "see ." it means that the reference (for example, {% raw %}`{{mylink...}}`{% endraw %} doesn't actually refer to anything.
 As a result, it's simply blank in the output.

 {{site.data.alerts.note}} To keep Prince XML from trying to insert a cross reference into a link, add <code>class="noCrossRef"</code> to the link. {{site.data.alerts.end}}

-## Relative link paths

-The site is coded with relative links.
-There aren't any permalinks, urls, or baseurls.
-The folder structure you see in the project directory is the same folder directory that gets built in the site output.

-Author all pages in your root directory.
-This greatly simplifies linking.
-However, when you're linking to images, files, or other content, you can put these assets into subfolders.

-For example, to link to a file stored in files/doc/whitepaper.pdf, you would use "files/doc/whitepaper.pdf" as the link.

-Why not put pages too into subfolders?
-If you put a page into a subfolder, then links to the stylesheets, JavaScript, and other sources will fail.
-On those sub-folder pages, you'd need to use `../` to move up a level in the directory to access the stylesheets, JavaScript, etc. But if you have some pages in folders on one level, others in sub-sub-folders, and others in the root, trying to guess which files should contain `../` or `../../` or nothing at all and which shouldn't will be a nightmare.

-Jekyll gets around some of this link path variation by using `baseurl` and including code that prepends the `baseurl` before a link.
-This converts the links into absolute rather than relative links.

-With absolute links, the site only displays at the `baseurl` you configured.
-This is problematic for tech docs because you usually need to move files around from one folder to another based on versions you're archiving or when you're moving your documentation from draft to testing to production folders.

-## Limitations with links

-One of the shortcomings in this theme is that the link titles in the sidebar and inline links don't necessarily have to match the titles specified on each page.
-You have to manually keep the page titles in sync with the titles listed in the sidebar and top navigation.
-Although I could potentially get rid of the titles key in the article topic, it would make it more difficult to know what page you're editing.